Summary: in this tutorial, you will learn how to the MySQL

-The following statement retrieve customers who locate in California (CA) and USA.
-It uses the
+The following statement use the AND operator to find customers who locate in California (CA), USA:

 country = 'USA' AND state = 'CA';

-With the AND operator, you can combine more than two Boolean expressions.
-For example, the following query returns the customers who locate in California, USA, and has credit limit greater than 100K.
+AND operator, you can combine more than two Boolean expressions.
+For example, the following query returns the customers who locate in California, USA, and have the credit limit greater than 100K.

 WHERE country = 'USA'